Chart Color Schemes

 Athelstone features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 79.7% of all households, including 40.0% couples with children, 29.3% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 20.3%, with lone person households at 18.8% and group households comprising 1.4%.
-The median household size is 2.7 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 79.7% of all households, consisting of 40.0% couples with children, 29.3% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 20.3%, with lone person households at 18.8% and group households comprising 1.4% of the total.
+The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households